Authentication

 ias auth logoutto revoke and remove your token - Tokens can be revoked individually without rotating a shared secret

-Service Tokens (Recommended for CI/CD)
+Service-Principal Tokens (Recommended for CI/CD)

 Setup: